Distrobox

 Security implications

-The main goal of Distrobox is not focused on sandboxing the containers from the host (this would be impossible due to the tight integration nature of the project) and as such containers running inside Distrobox will have full access to your home folder as well as a few other locations.
+The main goal of Distrobox is not focused on sandboxing the containers from the host.
+Due to the tight integration nature of the project, complete isolation is not possible as containers running inside Distrobox will have full access to your home folder and application directories.

 It is recommended to use Podman over Docker since by default Docker will run containers as root and rootful containers will have unrestricted access to your hosts filesystem.
 Rootless Docker is currently not working though is being worked on.